 You need not be uncomfortable if you don’t since there are millions just like you.
 However, if you don’t determine your living costs during retirement, you can’t expect a comfortable retirement.

-- like food, utility, and mortgage, and then include the costs for your wants.
+You should first list your needs during retirement - like food, utility, and mortgage, and then include the costs for your wants.
 Once you’re done with these, you need to determine an amount of regular income that you’ll need to meet your retirement needs and wants.

 A majority of people plan to retire without estimating their retirement income that they’d receive from their Social Security payments, pension, investments, and from other sources.